stijneikelboom/plesk_ddns/README.md

 Secondly, configure the script.
 Copy the contents of `credentials.example.ini` to `credentials.ini` and update them as follows.
 - `ddns_key` should contain a self-defined key to restrict access to the script.
-- `ddns_hosts` should contain a comma-separated list of full subdomains that can be updated.
+- `ddns_hosts` should contain a comma-separated list of full subdomains to accept.
 - `plesk_host` should contain the FQDN of the Plesk server.
 - `plesk_key` should contain a secret key from Plesk, [generated using the CLI](https://support.plesk.com/hc/en-us/articles/115001284353-How-to-create-an-API-access-token-and-how-to-use-it-for-API-authentication).